nazarb/Levees_DL/Docker/unetr_docker/Dockerfile.md

 cd unetr docker
 nano Dockerfile
 ```
-2. Copy the content of the Dockerfile in Nano (Linux) and save the file.
+2. Copy the content of the Dockerfile in Nano (Linux) and save the file, or copy the  [file](https://github.com/nazarb/2025_levees_DL/blob/6e94ac25a49c68b2f58430cddac4cc31ffecbcb3/Docker/unetr_docker/Dockerfile) to your location
 3. Build the Docker using the following command:
 ```
 sudo docker build -t Dockerfile_yolo_sam .